What you will learn from reading this article:

 Leaders change the state of others, and the world around them, by telling an effective story.
+They say what they mean, care about those they are influencing and know how to tailor their approach to individuals or specific groups.
 They inspire others with their vision and by putting their plans into action.

 Create your own extraordinary breakthrough

-Ready to discover how to embody authenticity and influence others to create lasting change?
-Read Tony Robbins’ Awaken the Giant e-book to begin your transformation today.
+Ready to discover how to influence others and embody authenticity to create lasting change?
+Take Tony Robbins’ Driving Force quiz to begin your transformation today.